With increasing conversations around mental health, we’re all becoming more aware of our own psychological makeup.

 If you have concerns get in touch with a reputable organisation who specialise in this illness or discuss it with a healthcare professional.
 As they say “Forewarned is forearmed.”

 My PTSD did not lead to postnatal depression and for that, I will always be grateful.

-She is also the CEO of the English charity Active Pregnancy Foundation.
+In my ‘spare’ time I’m the CEO of the English charity The Active Pregnancy Foundation.

 Our clinical team endorses Sally’s suggestions.